Frodo Baggins: The Fellowship of the Ring

-The hobbits escaped into the Old Forest.
-They were waylaid by the magic of Old Man Willow, but rescued by Tom Bombadil, who gave them shelter and guidance.
-They were caught in fog on the Barrow Downs by a barrow-wight and put under a spell.
-Frodo broke free, attacked the barrow-wight and summoned Bombadil, who again rescued the hobbits and set them on their way.
+The hobbits escape into the Old Forest.
+They are waylaid by the magic of Old Man Willow, but rescued by Tom Bombadil, who gives them shelter and guidance.
+They are caught in fog on the Barrow Downs by a barrow-wight and put under a spell.
+Frodo breaks free, attacks the barrow-wight, and summons Bombadil, who again rescues the hobbits and sets them on their way.

-At the Prancing Pony inn, Frodo received a delayed letter from Gandalf, and met a man calling himself Strider, a Ranger; his real name was Aragorn.
-The One Ring slipped onto Frodo's finger in the inn's common room, turning him invisible.
-This attracted the Nazgûl, who ransacked the hobbits' empty rooms in the night.
-Strider led the group through the marshes.
+At the Prancing Pony inn, Frodo receives a delayed letter from Gandalf and meets a man calling himself Strider, a Ranger; his real name is Aragorn.
+The One Ring slips onto Frodo's finger in the inn's common room, turning him invisible.
+This attracts the Nazgûl, who ransack the hobbits' empty rooms in the night.
+Strider leads the group through the marshes.

-While encamped on Weathertop, they were attacked by five Nazgûl.
-The leader, the Witch-king of Angmar, stabbed Frodo with a Morgul-blade, the wound threatening to turn him into a wraith under the Nazgûl's control.
-Reaching Rivendell, he was healed by Elrond.
+While encamped on Weathertop, they are attacked by five Nazgûl.
+The leader, the Witch-king of Angmar, stabs Frodo with a Morgul blade, the wound threatening to turn him into a wraith under the Nazgûl's control.
+Reaching Rivendell, he is healed by Elrond.

-The Council of Elrond resolved to destroy the Ring by casting it into Mount Doom in Mordor, Sauron's realm.
-Frodo, realizing that he was destined for this task, stepped forward to be the Ring-bearer.
-A Fellowship of nine companions was formed to assist him: the hobbits, Gandalf, Aragorn, the dwarf Gimli, the elf Legolas, and Boromir, a man of Gondor.
-Bilbo, living in Rivendell, gave Frodo his sword Sting and a coat of Dwarf mail made of mithril.
-The company, unable to cross the Misty Mountains by a pass, entered the mines of Moria.
-Frodo was stabbed by an Orc with a spear, but his mithril mail-shirt saved his life.
+The Council of Elrond resolves to destroy the Ring by casting it into Mount Doom in Mordor, Sauron's realm.
+Frodo, realizing that he is destined for this task, steps forward to be the Ring-bearer.
+A Fellowship of nine companions is formed to assist him: the hobbits, Gandalf, Aragorn, the dwarf Gimli, the elf Legolas, and Boromir, a man of Gondor.
+Bilbo, living in Rivendell, gives Frodo his sword Sting and a coat of Dwarf mail made of mithril.
+The company, unable to cross the Misty Mountains by a pass, enters the mines of Moria.
+Frodo is stabbed by an Orc with a spear, but his mithril mail-shirt saves his life.
 Gandalf was killed battling a Balrog.
-Aragorn led them out to Lothlórien.
-There Galadriel gave Frodo an Elven cloak and a phial carrying the Light of Eärendil to aid him on his quest.
+Aragorn leads them out to Lothlórien.
+There Galadriel gives Frodo an Elven cloak and a phial, which carries the Light of Eärendil to aid him on his quest.

-The Fellowship travelled by boat down the Anduin River and reach the lawn of Parth Galen, just above the impassable falls of Rauros.
-There, Boromir, succumbing to the lure of the Ring, tried to take it by force.
-Frodo escaped by putting it on.
-This broke the Fellowship; the company was scattered by invading Orcs.
-Frodo chose to continue the quest alone, but Sam followed him.
+The Fellowship travels by boat down the Anduin River and reaches the lawn of Parth Galen, just above the impassable falls of Rauros.
+There, Boromir, succumbing to the lure of the Ring, tries to take it by force.
+Frodo escapes by putting it on.
+This breaks the Fellowship; the company is scattered by invading Orcs.
+Frodo chooses to continue the quest alone, but Sam follows him.